-The salaries and related pension expenses for staff employed in the BAM Construct UK Limited Group are incurred by the Parent Company.
-See BAM Construct UK consolidated financial statements for further details of salaries and pension schemes.
+The salaries and related pension expenses for staff employed in the BAM Construct & Ventures UK Limited Group are incurred by the Parent Company.
+See note 22 consolidated financial statements for further details of salaries and pension schemes.

 15. Provisions and contingent liabilities